Best Car Shampoos: Protect Your Paint and Boost the Shine

-	Q. What is the best shampoo for cars?
+Q: What is the best shampoo for cars?

-Q. What can I use instead of car shampoo?
+Q: What can I use instead of car shampoo?

-A: We don’t recommend using conventional home detergents to wash your car since most feature grease-removing ingredients that can damage your paintwork.
+We don’t recommend using conventional home detergents to wash your car since most feature grease-removing ingredients that can damage your paintwork.
 Car shampoo is the safest way to clean your vehicle.

-Q. How much is the most expensive car shampoo?
+Q: How much is the most expensive car shampoo?

-Q. How can I use car shampoo?
+Q: How can I use the car shampoo?

-A: If it’s a concentrated shampoo, you need to dilute it in a bucket of water and use a car washing tool such as a wash mitt to scrub off dirt particles.
+If it’s a concentrated shampoo, you need to dilute it in a bucket of water and use a car washing tool such as a wash mitt to scrub off dirt particles.
 Then you have to rinse the solution with clean water thoroughly.
 Waterless shampoos only need to be sprayed on the surface and wiped off.